SIakovlev/CarND_Term1_P5/writeup_template.md

 * It is quite simple from conceptual point of view.
 This means that developer understands every single bit in the algorithm, whereas, for example, in deep learning approach, the algorithm is treated like a 'black box'.
 So it is behaviour is predictable.

 * It is very demanding to computational resources.
-Yes, it works in the project video, but the algorithm like this, to be used in real car, should solve the same problem in real-time.
+Yes, it works in the project video, but the algorithm like this should solve the same problem in real-time if we want to use it in real car,

-* My SVM classifier can only detect cars and noncars.
+* My SVM classifier can only detect cars and not cars.
 If there are more classes of objects to detect, the problem becomes harder and computational complexity increases.
+However improving a classifier (increasing the size of datased, use a different type, i.e. neural network) is one of the ways to make this approach more robust.

 There are different solutions based on deep learning, for example YOLA ([their website](https://pjreddie.com/darknet/yolo/), [git hub](https://github.com/pjreddie/darknet/wiki/YOLO:-Real-Time-Object-Detection) or [paper](https://arxiv.org/abs/1506.02640)).YOLA allows getting about 40-60 fps real-time and solving exactly the same problem, but not for cars only.
 Looks pretty impressive even in the case of high number of objects in the frame.
 I think this method can be a good alternative to the implemented one.